ddobrin/native-spring-on-k8s-with-graalvm-workshop/graalvm/assisted-configuration/README.md

     ├── resource-config.json
     └── serialization-config.json

-# serialization-config is a new config file added in GraaLVM 21.0
+# Note:  serialization-config is a new config file added in GraaLVM 21.0
 ```
 **NOTE**: configurations provided in the `META-INF/native-image folder` or its subfolders are automatically picked up, as long as they are on the CLASSPATH.
 This is the rationale of instructing the Java agent to write config files into that folder.